On Appell sequences of polynomials of Bernoulli and Euler type: Bernoulli--type polynomials and numbers of the first kind

-\end{Definition}
+In the following, when $a=1$, the index $a$ will be omitted for simplicity. \end{remark} \begin{remark} When $p=a=1$, $J_1(t)=\frac{t}{e^{t}-1}$, and in this case we obtain the classical Bernoulli polynomials.
+In the case $a\neq 1$, $p=1$, the polynomials (\ref{4.2}) reduce to the standard higher--order Bernoulli polynomials. \end{remark} \begin{definition} The Bernoulli--type numbers $B_{k,a}^{p}$ are defined by the relation

+\end{definition}

-\begin{Remark} The operators $J_{q}\left( t\right) \,$ and the corresponding numbers for $a=1$ have been studied in \cite{Ray} in the context of homological theories.
-Here again the construction of these operators is realized using a difference operator approach. \end{Remark}
+\begin{remark} The operators $J_{p}\left( t\right) \,$ and the corresponding numbers for $ a=1$ have been studied in \cite{Ray} in the context of complex oriented homology theory.
+Here again the construction of these operators is realized using a difference operator approach. \end{remark}